tonyYSaliba/Software-Fault-Injector/README.md

 Any IDE that compile c++ codes

+### Dependencies
++ Linenoise: For handling our command line input
++ libelfin:  For parsing the debug information

 ## Running the Debugger

 ### Debugging with function name
-Enter the name of the program that you want to debug, you enter `unwinding`
++ Enter the name of the program that you want to debug, you enter `unwinding`

-Then enter how you want to inject:
++ Then enter how you want to inject:

 1 for injecting through L1 and L2 lines

 2 for entering the name of function

-you should type the name of function `tester`
++ you should type the name of function `tester`

-Then Enter the injection type, you have 3 options: **opcode, data, register**
++ Then Enter the injection type, you have 3 options: **opcode, data, register**

-Enter the number of error injections to be performed
++ Enter the number of error injections to be performed

 ### Debugging by entering the lines
-Enter the name of the program that you want to debug, you enter `stack_unwinding`
++ Enter the name of the program that you want to debug, you enter `stack_unwinding`

-Then Enter Line1 and Line2
++ Then Enter Line1 and Line2

-you should enter the injection type and number of injections
++ you should enter the injection type and number of injections

 ### Output